 This document describes how to build and run the Azure IoT Hub application on your LattePanda.

-This multi-step process includes:
+This multi-step process will explain how to:

 - Prepare your development environment

-- Configuring Azure IoT Hub
+- Configure Azure IoT Hub

-- Registering your IoT device
+- Register your IoT device

-What’s Azure IoT Hub
+What’s Azure IoT Hub?

 Microsoft Azure is a cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 Azure IoT Hub is a fully managed service that enables reliable and secure bi-directional communications between millions of IoT devices and an application back end.
 Azure IoT Hub offers reliable device-to-cloud and cloud-to-device hyper-scale messaging, enables secure communications using per-device security credentials and access control, and includes device libraries for the most popular languages and platforms.

-2 Steps to run Azure IoT Hub application¶
+2 Steps to Run Azure IoT Hub Application¶